SoniBasant/b9-country-info/README.md

 - Home page is taking some time to load.
 Need to minimise it by some optimization.
 - After search, there should be an option to go back to home page.
 - Home page render all country card at once.
 Need to reduce it to save initial rendering load.
-- Different optimization techniques > Memoization, caching, fuse.js etc.
+- Different optimization techniques > Lazy-loading, Memoization, caching, fuse.js etc.
 - Back to top button
 - Internationalization for languages
 - If needed > central API calls